YearOfProgramming/2017Challenges/challenge_2/cpp/manuel/README.md

 ### 1. Approch to Solving the problem

-My approach to solvin this problem is to first find the max number in the given set of numbers
+My approach to solving this problem is to first find the max number in the given set of numbers

-Once I have the max numbers, I create a counting array of the length of the max numbers with all the values set to 0;
+Once I have the max numbers, I create a counting array of the l ength of the max numbers with all the values set to 0;

 I then iterate through the set of numbers and increment the value of each index of the count array for each value of the set of numbers